Sometimes your Collection tests fail—even when you expect them all to pass.

 Log responses dropdown when starting a collection run.

-The Postman Console will record all requests and display them in a list.
+The Postman Console records all requests and displays them in a list.

 Let’s find the request that’s causing problems here and expand its response headers.
-Here too, we see that the Postman Echo endpoint did not return a cookie.
-This must be why our test is failing.
-We can then infer that the endpoint is misbehaving and needs to be looked at.
+Here too, we see that the Postman Echo endpoint did not return a cookie, and indicates why our test is failing.
+We can then infer that the endpoint is misbehaving and needs to be reviewed.

-console.logs that you have in your test scripts will also appear here, so you can log things in the console if you’re debugging a complex test script.
+console.log you have in your test scripts also appears here, so you can log in the console if you’re debugging a complex test script.